percona/percona-server-mongodb-operator/source/replication.rst

 the cloud provider.
 For example, GKE demands all participating Pods to be in the same `project <https://cloud.google.com/resource-manager/docs/creating-managing-projects>`_.

-Applying MCS to an already-exiting cluster
+Applying MCS to an existing cluster
 ********************************************************************************

 Additional actions are needed to turn on MCS for the